 It is important that we have our named PE kit, hanging on our pegs, at the beginning of every week.

-We are encouraged to bring our named water bottles, washed and refilled, every day...a water bottle is never far away from Miss Csiba - as well as many other benefits from drinking fresh water, she knows that staying alert and keeping her brain fuelled is essential for learning.
+We are encouraged to bring our named water bottles, washed and refilled, every day...water bottles are never far away from the adults who work with us - as well as many other benefits from drinking fresh water, they know that staying alert and keeping their brains fuelled are essential for learning.